Developing apps with AI features

 }

-Some applications will have no use for the context
+Some applications have no use for the context

 object.
 Perhaps your app does, though!
 If so, first call the conversations.info